Our free membership, business.com+, takes the pain out of choosing new business services.

 Here are a few tricks for boosting your emotional intelligence:

-• Consider whether you’re reacting or responding.
-Pay attention to whether you react to situations or respond to situations.
+• Consider whether you’re reacting or responding: Pay attention to whether you react impulsively or respond intentionally to situations.
 When you react to the world around you, you often end up making decisions that aren’t the best choice.
 When you slow down and consciously decide how to respond, the result is usually better for everyone involved.
+“Pause to reflect before you react,” recommended Nadkarni.
+“Whenever you’re placed in a decision-making situation, ask yourself how people feel, how they might react and what’s at stake.”

-• Don’t allow yourself to be stuck in adversity.
-Sometimes at work and in your personal life, the going gets tough.
+• Don’t let adversity hold you back: Sometimes, at work and in your personal life, the going gets tough.
 Do you bounce back from adversity or let it keep you down?
-Next time you’re faced with a difficult situation in business or at home, ask yourself what lessons you can learn, and figure out the best path for changing your situation instead of letting it hold you back.
+Next time you’re faced with a difficult situation in business or at home, ask yourself what lessons you can learn, and look for the best path to change your situation instead of letting it hold you back.

-• Find a mentor.
-Sometimes the best thing you can do to improve your emotional intelligence is to surround yourself with emotionally intelligent people who consistently make good decisions and conscious choices.
-You become the five people you spend the most time with, so choose wisely – and learn from them.
-[Learn more about tips for young entrepreneurs.]
+• Find a mentor: Sometimes the best thing you can do to improve your emotional intelligence is to surround yourself with emotionally intelligent people who consistently make good decisions and intentional choices.
+You become the five people you spend the most time with, so choose wisely — and learn from them.

-Working on the way you respond to the world and others is the first step in building a life and a business that runs smoothly.
+Working on how you respond to the world and others is the first step in building a life and a business that runs smoothly.
 While others are busy learning new tricks of the trade, the time you spend investing in your emotional intelligence will pay off significantly.

 Did you find this content helpful?